ChavisManzoniLab/MAS/docs/usage.rst

   | Choose the threshold for an acceptable DLC detection.
   | Every point with a likelihood inferior to the selected value will be trashed for the analysis

-5. Nest border Threshold
+5. Non-border pixel threshold
   | Choose the pixel threshold before considering an Animal inside the nest
-  | Useful for animal staying at the border of the nest for long periods.
+  | Useful for animal staying at the border of the nest for longer periods.

 Visualization
 ---------------